How to Copy Chrome User Profile to Another Profile

 Transfer Chrome profile to new Windows user

-2. Close all instances of Google Chrome.
+2. Close all Google Chrome windows.

 Handy guide: How to Change User Account Name in Windows 11